 Tony Bradley, Arizona Trucking Association: There was a retroactivity clause in the legislation that was passed two years ago.
 To date, no notification has been received that the local ordinance has been passed.
-This is ADOT's responsibility, and It is now it good hands moving forward with Jennifer Cannon.
-The Overdimensional Permit Council has not been notified in two years and has not allowed them the opportunity to address the ordinances as they are authorized by statue to do.
+This is ADOT"s responsibility, and it is now in good hands moving forward with Jennifer Cannon.
+The Overdimensional Permit Council has not been notified in two years and has not allowed them the opportunity to address the ordinances as they are authorized by statute to do.